navpreetnp7/Image-Classification-using-Densenet/README.md

 ## Using Transfer Learning to achieve > 80% accuracy on a dataset of less than 1000 images

 Using state of the art **DensetNet** architecture for object recognition as a pretrained model and *Pytorch* library for Deep Learning, I showcased the use of *Transfer Learning* by replacing the last fully connected linear layer with another fc layer with the number of output features = 5 classes as per our use case.
 All the previous layers were frozen and the network trained on our dataset updating only the weights of the last layer.
+The early layers were able to recognizse basic features as the original model trained on 1000 classes of imagenet dataset.
+By updating the last layer I combined these features into 5 classes for our dataset.
 As a result, I was able to achieve **89.3%** accuracy on the Training set and **82.2%** accuracy on the Validation Set within only 15 epochs.

 ## Dataset